TheSkyler-Dev/LengkuasSFL/Doc/A-Tour-of-ThylSFL.md

 endsw
 ```
 ### Functions
 Functions in Thyl are a core component for writing modular, reusable code.
 A Thyl program must always have one main function, which is the standard entry point.
 The return type is specified after the function name with the arrow operator (`->`).
 Valid return types are: `i32`, `i64`, `none`.
 The return keyword in Thyl is `ret`.
+To declare a function, you use the `fun` keyword, and terminate it with 'endfun`.
 In Thyl, functions are declared as follows:
 ```thyl
 fun myFunc(<args>)->i32: